-The Primerdesign genesig Kit for Eubacteria (Eubacteria) genomes is designed for the in vitro quantification of Eubacteria genomes.
 The kit is designed to have a broad detection profile.
-Specifically, the primers represent 100% homology with over 95% of the NCBI database reference sequences available at the time of design.
+Specifically, the primers represent 100% homology with over 95% of the NCBI database reference sequences of Adenovirus F41 available at the time of design (June 2022).

-The dynamics of genetic variation means that new sequence information may become available after the initial design.
+The dynamics of genetic variation mean that new sequence information may become available after the initial design.
 Primerdesign periodically reviews the detection profiles of our kits and when required releases new versions.

-If you require further information, or have a specific question about the detection profile of this kit then please send an e.mail to enquiry@primerdesign.co.uk and our bioinformatics team will answer your question.
+If you require further information or have a specific question about the detection profile of this kit then please send an email to enquiry@primerdesign.co.uk and our bioinformatics team will answer your question.